On the asymptotic expansion for the relative Reshetikhin-Turaev invariants of fundamental shadow link pairs: Asymptotics of the invariants

 \subsection{Reidemeister torsion}

-The goal of this subsection is to prove the following proposition, which relates the asymptotics of the leading Fourier coefficients obtained in Proposition \ref{lfc} with the adjoint twisted Reideimester torsion of the cone manifold $M\setminus L$.
+The goal of this subsection is to prove Proposition \ref{Rtorsion} and \ref{0FCasym}, which relates the asymptotics of the leading Fourier coefficients obtained in Proposition \ref{lfc} with the adjoint twisted Reideimester torsion of the cone manifold $M\setminus L$.

 \begin{proposition} Consider the system of meridians $\mathrm{\bf \Upsilon}=(\Upsilon_1,\dots,\Upsilon_n)$ with $\mathrm{ \Upsilon}_i = p_iu_i + q_iv_i$ and $\mathrm{ \Upsilon}_j = u_j$.
-Let $\mathbb{T}_{(M\setminus L,\mathbf \Upsilon)}([\rho_{M_{L_\theta}}])$ be the Reideimester torsion of $M\setminus L$ twisted by the adjoint action of $\rho_{M^{(r)}}$ with respect to the system of meridians $\mathrm{\bf \Upsilon}$.
+Let $\mathbb{T}_{(M\setminus L,\mathbf \Upsilon)}([\rho_{M_{L_{\boldsymbol\theta}}}])$ be the Reideimester torsion of $M\setminus L$ twisted by the adjoint action of $\rho_{M^{(r)}}$ with respect to the system of meridians $\mathrm{\bf \Upsilon}$.
 Then we have